Pronunciation of 'Polymorphism'

 English (United States)

-In biology, it refers to the occurrence of different forms or morphs among members of a population.
-In computer science, it refers to the ability of a function or method to operate on different types of data or objects.
+The ability of an entity to take on multiple forms.
+In biology, it refers to the occurrence of different forms among members of a population.
+In computer science, it refers to the ability of different classes to be treated as instances of the same class through inheritance.